HugoGGuerrier/mini-ML4J/README.md

 ## Todos

-* Create merging strategies
+* Implement an evaluator
-* Create a node cloning system
+* Implement the REPL
-* Create a node generator interface
+* Add the record types